Do you have what it takes to be a bookie?

 If you’re running a standard operation, you’ll end up getting between 5% and 10% of the actual amount of the bets that you’re taking.
 This is known as the Vig (or Vigorish).
 It’s essentially your commission for running your sportsbook and managing your players.

-If you’re running your book well and doing a few thousand dollars per week in payout, then it’s very likely that you are earning into the high five figures and low six figures in “hypothetical” profit per year.
+If you’re running your book well and doing a few thousand dollars per week in transactions, then it’s very likely that you are earning into the high five figures and low six figures in “hypothetical” profit per year.

-Basically, if you want to be successful within this business, you need to take your time and develop your business step by step.
+Basically, if you want to be successful in this business, you need to take your time and develop your business step by step.
 Remember, you’re not going to be rolling in cash right away.

 Setting Up Your Business